My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over seventy books.

 - 1476 – Swims ashore to Portugal after his ship is sunk in a battle with pirates.
 His brother Bartholomew joins him in Lisbon.

 - 1477 to 1484 – Travels as a merchant mariner on voyages from Iceland to Guinea.

 - 1479 – Marries Felipa Moniz Perestrello the daughter of a wealthy Portuguese nobleman and they settle on the island of Porto Santo, near Madeira.

 - 1479 or 1480 – First son Diego is born.

 - 1484 – Conceives of “The Enterprise of the Indies” idea but fails to convince the king of Portugal, King John II, to fund the plan.
 Wife Felipa dies.

 - 1488 – Second son Fernando is born to Beatriz Enriquez de Harana at Cordova, Spain.

 Sailing for the New World

 The king and queen provided two small ships, the Niña and Pinta, while Columbus provided the larger Santa Maria.
 The three ships were manned by 90 able Spanish sailors and they stocked the ship with salted cod, bacon, biscuits, wine, cooking oil, and enough fresh water for a year.
 After a brief stop at the Canary Island, off the west coast of Africa, the three ships sailed westerly.
-After a near mutiny by the crew, land is spotted on what is now one of the islands of the Bahamas.
+After a near mutiny by the crew, they spotted land (on what is now one of the islands of the Bahamas).
 There they encounter friendly natives and begin to explore the islands of Hispaniola and Cuba.
 Columbus and his men returned to Spain as heroes.